SynapticDreams/YouTube-DL-Notebook/README.md

 ## To Do:

 - [x] Initial Release
+- [x] Increase Speed (See Notes)
 - [ ] Add option for Playlist or whole channel
 - [ ] Add variable for storage folder on colab and drive

+## To Do:

+Using the YouTube-DL core, speeds were never going above 100kb/s.
+Upon investigating, the core was switched to YT-DLP which provides numerious bug fixes and features including a fix to increase the speed.

 ## Disclaimer

 I will not be responsible for how you use YouTube-DL-Notebook or Youtube-DL